-Workers must take personal responsibility for their recovery, and co-operate with treatment plans, health care providers and the board (see RE-02 policies Duty to Co-operate).
+Workers must take personal responsibility for their recovery, and co-operate with treatment plans, health care providers and the board (see policies 4.2 through 4.5 Duty to Co-operate).
 They must also mitigate any loss caused by their injury.

-Mitigation of loss includes the worker staying at work where safe to do so and where functional abilities allow (see policy RE-03 Mitigation of Loss).
+Mitigation of loss includes the worker staying at work where safe to do so and where functional abilities allow (see policy 2.5 Mitigation of Loss).